When you shop at Lancaster Central Market at Penn Square in...

 If you’re looking to mix sightseeing and hiking, York should be atop your list.
 You’ll want to head to the ADA-accessible Heritage Rail Trail County Park, which extends more than 21-miles.
 The park winds through scenic areas of southern York County and connects York’s historic district with Maryland’s Northern Central Rail Trail, while traveling through 11 different municipalities – all adjacent to an active rail line.
 Along the path, you’ll pass various historic milestones, like Howard Tunnel (second oldest active rail tunnel in the U.S.), four Railroad Bridges, New Freedom Train Station, and Hanover Junction Train Station, as listed on the National Register of Historic Places.
 Another must-see, is the Nixon Park Nature Center, about 5 miles south of York city.
 This 187-acre park is set aside for wildlife and education and only allows foot traffic.
 The property offers six-miles of loop marked trails with a combination of habitats and topography.

 The York County History Center is a great resource on other historic spots worth visiting, like the Victorian-era Bonham House, the Agricultural and Industrial Museum, and the Colonial Complex, which includes a mid-1700s home, a courthouse and the Golden Plough Tavern, among others.
-York also has a unique National Watch and Clock Museum, though it’s temporarily closed due to the pandemic.
+York also has a unique National Watch and Clock Museum.
 If you’d rather travel regionally than take a trip back in time, make sure to get your free Good Libations Trails® Map & Passport.
 The passport lists over three dozen members of the Mason-Dixon Wine Trail® -- everything from family owned vineyards to historic breweries to Prohibition-era distilleries.